Skip to content

 sudo systemctl start docker

-This project uses C/C++ bindings libraries (such as argon2) that need to be cross-compilated to ARM32v7 and/or ARM64v8.
+This project may use C/C++ bindings in some libraries.
+They need to be cross-compilated to ARM32v7 and/or ARM64v8.

-This is done using a container that will be invoked whenever it is needed :
+This is done using a container that installs the required QEMU CPU architectures.

 make build